 The National Institute for Clinical Excellence (NICE) recommends that a patient’s temperature should be kept above or equal to 36.0°C in adults having surgery under anaesthesia.
 Although there are no current recommendations for children it is widely agreed that avoidance of hypothermia in children undergoing surgery (excluding heart surgery) is beneficial.

-Figure 1: Percentage of patients arriving in PACU with a temperature equal to or above 36.0°C
+Figure 1: Percentage of patients arriving in PACU with a temperature less than 36.0°C

 Figure 2: Percentage of patients wakening in PACU with a pain score of four or less

 3. Incidence of post-operative nausea and vomiting (PONV)

 Some children may suffer sickness (vomiting) or nausea (feeling sick) after anaesthetics.
 The degree of risk will depend on the child’s medical condition and the nature of surgery for which anaesthesia is being provided.
 It can usually be prevented or treated effectively.